 It was sustainable and sensible to use local resources, hence my decision to use local Cornish GSHP manufacturer, Kensa Heat Pumps.
 Also, in doing research on various other manufacturers’ heat pumps I found some had immersion heaters in them which I considered a weakness; Kensa’s units are sized to meet 100% of peak heat demand.
 Also Kensa were realistic and honest in their sales pitch and supporting documentation.
 Numerous sales persons I met from other companies were clearly not as well informed!

-The use of immersion heaters are not permitted by MCS if the heat pump does not provide 100% of the space heating load without the immersion heater; a key consideration if Stephen was to apply for the anticipated RHI phase 2.
+The use of immersion heaters are not permitted by MCS if the heat pump does not provide 100% of the space heating load without the immersion heater; a key consideration if Stephen was to apply for the anticipated RHI phase 2 (this scheme has now closed – please visit this page to explore other funding).
 How much did the appeal of the RHI and RHPP affect Stephen’s specification of a GSHP?

 I would still have gone ahead anyway in view of the fact that the barn was in need of a serious amount of renovation.
 Oil prices have and will continue to rise and be volatile, so much work had to be done.
 I spent a long time planning and costing the refurb to be eco, green and sustainable.
 During my research I discovered the RHPP grant.
 When the installation was completed and commissioned by Kensa, I made the application with the requested documentation and date.
 I am not MCS accredited, but I wanted to do the renovation myself.
 Kensa offered a unique option whereby they support and commission the system using their MCS installer accreditation, this turned out to be very affordable for me and permitted me to get the RHPP grant, and hopefully the RHI phase 2 payments.
 The Kensa accreditation and support worked well for me and would for any self build projects in my opinion.
 It was all straightforward really.”